mhd-adam/stripe-data-pipeline/README.md

 3. **Curated**: Incremental processing with business logic
 4. **Marts**: Final fact tables for analytics and reporting

+Each DAG run will extract the data from Stripe and load it to GCS.
+The write mode is overwrite on GCS so DBT can read the latest data into the staging layer.
+The staging layer will keep the historical data.

+Another approach to this is partition the data in GCS and read the latest partition in the staging layer.
+The benefit of this approach is we can archive historical data in GCS to reduce cost.
+However, this requires more complex logic to read the latest partition in the staging layer.

 ### Models

 #### Staging Layer